Daisie-Bell/svaeva-sdk/svaeva/Paths/MultiAPI/Models/README.md

 ## Authors

 [Coder / Manager]
-Vortex5Root - (Engineering Manager,Full-Stack Software Engineer - Daisie Lab - Svaeva)
+[Vortex5Root](https://github.com/Vortex5Root) - (Engineering Manager,Full-Stack Software Engineer - Daisie Lab - Svaeva)

 [Colaborators]
 [elacosse - (Researcher - Daisie Lab - Svaeva)]

 ## Conclusion

+DataModel framework provides a solution to the problem of handling data in code by offering a structured approach and a set of functions for managing data flow.
+It aims to improve data management efficiency and organization in applications.
+Developers can easily integrate DataModel into their code and benefit from its features for handling and manipulating data.

+This project is a work in progress.
+We are constantly adding new features and improving the existing ones.
+If you have any suggestions or feedback, please feel free to contact us at [send email](mailto: leonardo.leitao@research.fchampalimaud.org "send email").
+We would love to hear from you!